pactus-project/pactus/docs/patching.md

-## Patching Process
+# Patching Process

-To patch a released version, start by creating a dedicated branch for that version, proceed with the required updates, and eventually release the patched branch.
+To patch a released version, start by creating a dedicated branch for the patch version, proceed with the required updates, and eventually release the patched branch.

-1. **Patch branch**
+## 1. Preparing Your Environment

+Before proceeding with the patching process, ensure that your `origin` remote is set to `git@github.com:pactus-project/pactus.git` and not your local fork.

+## 2. Create a Patch Branch

-If this is the first patch for the specific major version, we need to first create a branch for this tag:
+If this is the first patch for a specific major version, you'll need to create a branch for this tag.
+Replace `<minor>` with the appropriate minor version number:

 ```bash
 git checkout -b 0.<minor>.x v0.<minor>.0